William Sandys Elrington: Family, later life, and death

 The other Richard Goodall Elrington (1776—1845), William Sandys Elrington's elder brother, was a lifelong soldier who fought in many of Britain's wars and, despite a court-marital in 1831-1832, reached the rank of Major-General.

 Clement, Elrington's elder son, came to Australia in 1835, as a Lieutenant of the 4th Regiment of Foot, escorting convicts.
 He had only recently joined that regiment which was bound for New South Wales, and possibly only did so to make the journey with a source of income.
 Once in New South Wales, in 1836, he sold his commission and retired from the army.
 Presumably, he joined his father and brother, Richard, at Mount Elrington.
 In 1840, he bought 640 acres of land—at a lower cost, as a result of his recent military service—far from Mount Elrington, near Maitland, in the Hunter Valley.
 However, he was very different in temperament to both his father and his younger brother, Richard.
 He sold the land for a quick profit, in 1841, and he is now mainly remembered as a very minor poet.
 In June 1856, a man of his name was a passenger, from Hobart to Melbourne, aboard Emma Prescott.
-His father's will reduced Clement's inheritance by £82, on account of expenses met by his father from 1857, and it seems that he was impecunious.
+His father's will reduced Clement's inheritance by £82, on account of expenses met by his father from 1857; it seems that he was impecunious and living in England around the time of his father's death.
 Although Clement had owned the land in the Hunter Valley only briefly, his name remained associated with it.
 His former land was later a part of the vast South Maitland coalfields, and the Elrington Colliery and the locality of Elrington, near Cessnock, are named after him.